 The compound bow is usually made from composite materials such as carbon fibre and aluminum.
 They tend to be quite compact and are stored as a single unit (limbs etc can be replaced or swapped but that’s for the workshop requiring a bow press).
 These bows tend to be in the higher poundage range of 40# to 60# for target and higher for hunting (WAAAY higher if its a big beast!).
 This is the peak draw weight – the maximum oof you need to draw the bow.
 The actually weight you hold when the string is drawn all the way back (called anchor point) can be as little as 15 to 25% of the peak draw weight.
 This is due to the pulley system called cams (aka training wheels to the rest of the archery world ;o) doing most of the work for you.
 This means aiming can be a lot more relaxed than the same process on a recurve.

 Compounds are allowed 2 sights, fore and aft.
 The fore sight can be a magnifying lens and often includes a spirit level bubble to help the archer get consistent alignment.
 The rear site is a peep hole on the string that allows the archer to line up his bow through the front sight.
 This can fit various strengths of ‘clarifier’ for a sharper image.
 (In other words telescopic sights!
 I mean, seriously guys?)
 This allows pin point accuracy even at 90m.

 Compounders shoot with a mechanical release aid (it can literally be a trigger!!!).
 This makes for an extremely clean release of the string, doing away with lateral wobbly motion of the string for an arrow shot off the fingers.
 Yet another engineers solution to a problem that has plagued archers for thousands of years.
 As with Olympic recurve bows, stabilizers can be added according to taste.
-Current trends have weights maximised to increase inertia and so resist extraneous movement but this in turn increases physical demands on the archer eroding much of the advantage gifted by the bows engineering. (and people wonder why we mock compounders!)
+Current trends have weights maximised to increase inertia and so resist extraneous movement but this in turn increases physical demands on the archer eroding much if not all of the advantage gifted by the bows engineering. (and people wonder why we mock compounders!)